CADawg/social-media-lit/posts/societal-implications-social-media/index.html.md

 ### Physical Meetings

-Most kids now prefer to play Minecraft or CS:GO on there £1500 computers instead of going out to play football or literally anything else.
+Most kids now prefer to play Minecraft or CS:GO on their £1500 computers instead of going out to play football or literally anything else.
 This is an example of how easy its become to just stay inside and speak to your mates through FaceTime, Skype or TeamSpeak.

 &nbsp;